zhounapeuw/NAPE_imaging_postprocess/docs/_build/html/_sources/install_anaconda_sima.rst.txt

 >>> (base) C:\Users\stuberadmin\Desktop\NAPE_imaging_postprocess-main>

 Notice that the current directory has changed from stuberadmin to NAPE_imaging_analysis (in the above example).
-If you made no changes to where the folder should be downloaded and unzipped, the command ``cd Downloads\NAPE_imaging_analysis-master\NAPE_imaging_postprocess-main`` should take you to the correct path.
+If you made no changes to where the folder should be downloaded and unzipped, the command ``cd Downloads\NAPE_imaging_postprocess-main`` should take you to the correct path.

 ..
   .. image:: _images/anaconda_sima_install/8_cd.png